 McCloskey initiated the George Fox program for the 2006-07 and by their second season, the Bruins had a winning record and finished fifth in the NWC.
 During their third season, the team posted another winning record, including four multi-team tournaments wins, and even secured a brief listing in the NCAA Division III national ratings.

 McCloskey joined the Bruin staff in the spring of 2006 after eight years building a strong women’s team at Lewis & Clark College.
 Under her guidance, the Pioneers placed second in the NWC championship for three consecutive seasons from 2003-05.
 The program produced one NWC individual champion, two NWC Fall Classic individual champions, one Academic All-American, and numerous All-Conference players.
 In 2002, she coached the NCAA Division III Freshman of the Year.
 She also has served for several years on the NCAA Division III Women’s Golf Championship Selection Committee.
-In 2013, McCloskey was elevated to role of director of golf overseeing the development of both the men’s and women’s golf teams at the university.
+In 2013, McCloskey was elevated to the role of director of golf overseeing the development of both the men’s and women’s golf teams at the university.

 A graduate of St. Mary’s Academy in Portland, Ore., where she played varsity golf for four years, McCloskey went on to play in the collegiate ranks at the University of Oregon.
-She joined Lewis & Clark as an assistant golf coach in 1996, becoming head coach the following year.
+She joined Lewis & Clark as an assistant golf coach in 1996, becoming the head coach the following year.

 A member of the Pumpkin Ridge Golf Club in North Plains, Ore., McCloskey has competed in several amateur tournaments in the Pacific Northwest, including the Oregon Amateur, the Oregon Coast Invitational, and the Pacific Northwest Amateur.
 A three-time club champion, she maintains a single-digit handicap.